tenzens/charlie-fx/README.md

 - The way the entries are stored using sqlite could be improved

 ## Credits
-This project makes use of many different images and icons.
+This project makes use of many different images and icons as well as third party libraries.
-Their creators and licenses are specified in the credits file.
+Their creators and licenses are specified in the NOTICE file.

 ## Motivation behind this project
 I had already worked on a project like